bddicken/code-samples/README.md

 code-samples
 ============

-Sample programs for various languages
+Sample programs and functions for various languages